skelly2022/Text-Editor/README.md

 ## Installation

 Please see below if there are any specific instructions to run this application.
-Hit Instal to download the application.
+Hit install to download the application.

 ## Usage